Essential Integrations for Multi-Channel Sellers: The Systems That Keep Fulfillment from Breaking

 - a bundle sells but its child SKU inventory does not decrement correctly,

-- Amazon continues selling units already committed to Shopify,
+- Amazon keeps selling units already committed to Shopify,

 - inbound inventory appears available before inspection is complete,

-- and channel buffers are managed in spreadsheets instead of system logic.
+- and channel buffers get managed in spreadsheets instead of system logic.

-This is why multi-channel sellers need integration design, not just integration presence.
+This is why multi-channel sellers need deliberate integration design, not just the presence of integrations.

 ## 5. Returns and Reverse Logistics Integration